Public Humanities Fellowship

 Body

-Proposals should include the following, and be submitted as a single .pdf document:
+Proposals should include the following and be submitted as a single pdf document:

-• A short budget for the $5000 award.
+• A timeline for the project

 Body